scjx123/ip/docs/DeveloperGuide.md

  4. DOMNUS marks the module as taken

 Use case ends.
 Extensions
  - 2a.
 The module given is invalid
 		 - Use case shows `[NOT FOUND]` message
 		 - Use case resumes at step 3
 - 2b.
 User adds in the wrong module
-		- The untake
+		- The `untake` command can be used to untake the taken module

-Use Case: List Module
+Use Case: List MC
+MSS:

+ 1. User requests to list total MC on a given list
+ 2. DOMNUS shows

 Use Case:

 ## Appendix D. Non-Functional Requirements